 Australian Early Development Index

 Measure Data Sources

 Proportion of children "developmentally vulnerable" (0- 10th percentile) on two or more AEDI domains PHIDU (2017).
 Social Health Atlas of Australia, Western Australia

-Key Findings

-Current State:

-• 11.8% of children in 2015 where identified as developmen compared to 10.5 for Greater WA). tally vulnerable in two or more domains (as
+11.8% of children in 2015 where identified as developmentally vulnerable in two or more domains (as compared to 10.5 for Greater WA).